Extending Evidence Accumulation Models to Bounded Continuous Self-report Data: Appendix

 \subsection{ABI workflow}

-A simple amortized workflow is depicted in Figure~\ref{fig:BayesFlowworkflow}.
-During the training phase, a prior $\btheta \sim p(\btheta)$ and a generative model $\bx \sim p(\bx \mid \btheta)$ are defined, where $\btheta \in \mathbb{R}^D$.
-We assume that the functional or algorithmic form of the generative model is known and can be realized as a Monte Carlo simulation program.
-Subsequently, parameters are simulated from the prior and passed to the cognitive model to generate synthetic data sets.
-The simulated parameters and data sets $\{\bx_i, \btheta_i\}_{i=1}^I$ are used to train two neural networks: a summary and an inference network.
-The summary network transforms each data set $\bx_i$ into fixed-size \textit{approximately sufficient} summary statistics $s(\bx_i)$, where $s(\cdot)$ represents the transformation applied by the summary network.
-Simultaneously, the inference network learns to approximate the true posterior of model parameters given $\bx$ as accurately as possible:
+A basic workflow is depicted in Figure~\ref{fig:BayesFlowworkflow}.
+The first step is to generate synthetic data as training data.
+One first defines an observational model $\bx \sim p(\bx \mid \btheta)$ with a prior $\btheta \sim p(\btheta)$ and, where $\btheta \in \mathbb{R}^D$.
+Parameters are simulated from the prior and passed to the observational model to generate training data.
+The simulated parameters and data $\{\bx^i, \btheta^i\}_{i=1}^I$ are used to train two neural networks: a summary and an inference network.
+The summary network transforms each data set $\bx^i$ into fixed-size \textit{approximately sufficient} summary statistics $s(\bx^i)$, where $s(\cdot)$ represents the transformation applied by the summary network.
+The inference network approximates complicated posterior distributions via algorithms such as conditional flow matching \citep[CFM,][]{lipmanflow}, one of the most expressive architectures that is currently available.

-Approximating complex posterior distributions involves sampling from high-dimensional conditional probability distributions.
-Recent advancements in generative deep learning provide a wide range of expressive algorithms to address this challenge \citep[e.g.,][]{kobyzev2020normalizing}.
-For instance, normalizing flows \citep{kobyzev2020normalizing} learn an invertible transformation $f$ between the complex target distribution and a predefined simple latent distribution $\boldsymbol{z}$ (e.g., a spherical Gaussian), such that sampling from $\boldsymbol{z}$ and applying the inverse $f^{-1}$ yields samples from the approximate posterior:

-where $f$ is an invertible function parameterized by a conditional invertible network \citep[]{ardizzone_guided_2019, radev_bayesflow_2020}.
-The summary and inference networks are jointly optimized to ensure that the approximate posterior corresponds as closely as possible to the true posterior.
-The parameters of the neural networks are learned by minimizing the Kullback-Leibler \citep[KL;][]{kullback_information_1951} divergence between the true and the approximate posterior for any data set $\bx$ sampled from the prior predictive distribution $p(\bx)$ \citep[for more details, please refer to][]{radev_bayesflow_2020}:

-Upon convergence, the neural networks acquire an approximate representation of the full posterior.
-In practice, we define a prior distribution broad enough to generate a realistic range of empirical data.
-The inference phase (see Figure~\ref{fig:BayesFlowworkflow}) is then straightforward: The observed data $\bx_{(obs)}$ are fed into the networks, and the corresponding posterior can be inferred without any overhead.

-Another popular algorithm for approximating complex posterior distributions is conditional flow matching \ citep [CFM,][]{lipmanflow}.
 With CFM, the inference network learns a time-dependent vector field $v_t$ that can map a predefined simple base distribution $\boldsymbol{z}$ (e.g., a spherical Gaussian) to a complex target distribution, where $t \in [0, 1]$: